Johnson–Jeffries riots

-The Johnson–Jeffries riots refer to the dozens of race riots that occurred throughout the United States after African-American boxer Jack Johnson defeated white boxer James J. Jeffries in a boxing match termed the "Fight of the Century".
-Johnson became the first black World Heavyweight champion in 1908 which made him unpopular with the predominantly white audience of boxing.
-Jeffries, a former heavyweight champion came out of retirement to fight Johnson and was nicknamed the "Great White Hope".
-After Johnson defeated Jeffries on July 4, 1910, many white people felt humiliated and began attacking black people who were celebrating Johnson's victory.
+The Johnson–Jeffries riots were a series of race riots that occurred throughout the United States after African-American boxer Jack Johnson defeated white boxer James J. Jeffries in a boxing match termed the "Fight of the Century".
+Johnson became the first black World Heavyweight champion in 1908.
+This success made him unpopular with the predominantly white American boxing audiences.
+Jeffries, a former heavyweight champion, came out of retirement to fight Johnson and was nicknamed the "Great White Hope".
+After Johnson defeated Jeffries on July 4, 1910, many white people became enraged and began attacking black people who were celebrating Johnson's victory.

 Background

 Jack Johnson had attempted to become heavyweight champion in boxing for several years, but had trouble doing so as the sport was heavily segregated at the beginning of the 20th century.
-He eventually did become world heavyweight champion after defeating Canadian boxer Tommy Burns in Sydney, Australia on December 26, 1908.
+He eventually did become world heavyweight champion after defeating Canadian boxer Tommy Burns in Sydney, Australia, on December 26, 1908.
 Johnson being heavyweight champion angered many whites, who felt his victory was undermining the ideology of white supremacy.
 Johnson's personal life also angered many white people, as he was notoriously flamboyant and married a white woman.
-Johnson was considered to be the most hated man in America.
+Johnson was considered to be the most hated man in the United States.